tristantudorof/capstone_project/README.md

 The Bellabeat Case Study is a capstone project for the Google Data Analytics Professional Certificate on Coursera.
 In this project, I will follow the data analysis process: ask, prepare, process, analyze, share and act to analyze the data.

 # Scenario
-a junior data analyst working on the marketing analyst team at Bellabeat, a high-tech manufacturer of health-focused products for women.
+A junior data analyst working on the marketing analyst team at Bellabeat, a high-tech manufacturer of health-focused products for women.
 Bellabeat is a successful small company, but they have the potential to become a larger player in the global smart device market.
 Urška Sršen, cofounder and Chief Creative Officer of Bellabeat, believes that analyzing smart device fitness data could help unlock new growth opportunities for the company.
 You have been asked to focus on one of